 Bishop Dennis J. Sullivan officially reviews the parade and greets crowds from the steps of St. Patrick's Cathedral.

-Mayor Bloomberg marches with Police Commissioner Raymond Kelly along with a crop of local politicians.
+Police Commissioner William Bratton marches along with a crop of local politicians.

 Governor Andrew Cuomo marches with New York State Police and superintendent Joseph D’Amico.

-Alfred E. Smith IV, CEO of AE Smith Associates, is this year’s grand marshal, with the 69th Regiment acting as his military escort.
+John T. Ahern, Business Manager and Financial Secretary of the International Union of Operating Engineers Local 30, is this year’s grand marshal, with the 69th Regiment acting as his military escort.

 Fire Department commissioner Salvatore Cassano and Chief of Department Ed Kilduff march with other FDNY members.

-Bagpipe bands hail from New York, New Jersey, Spain's Galicia region, and, of course, Ireland.
+Bagpipe bands hail from New York and, of course, Ireland.